Jiin-dom/EduCoach/docs/info/learning_path_explained.md

    - Every time the student completes a quiz, flashcard session, or review, the mastery engine runs again.
    - The next generated study set should change based on the latest mastery, confidence, and due-date data.

+5. **Manual quiz creation remains independent**
+   - Students can manually create quizzes at any time.
+   - Adaptive quizzes should complement manual quizzes, not replace or block them.

 This means the product goal is a closed loop:

 `performance data -> weakness detection -> generated study work -> scheduled learning path -> new performance data`